Bombay Mix/Namkeen Chocolate Bark

 The easiest way to melt it is in the microwave oven for about 30 seconds and then mix it.
 However, I don’t have a microwave oven so I usually melt it the double boiler method.
 I put the chocolate in a steel or glass bowl over hot water.
 The bowl should not touch the water.
 Mix it gently and when it begins to melt, switch off the heat.
 Mix well till the chocolate is completely melted.

-What type of toppings can you use?
+What type of toppings can you use for Chocolate Bark?

 - chopped and roasted nuts